Amit Kothari

 Anthropic published the Agent Skills open standard at agentskills.io on December 18, 2025.
 A skill is a folder with a SKILL.md file - YAML frontmatter for metadata plus Markdown instructions.
 That’s the whole format.
 No compiled code, no container, no deployment pipeline.
 Just text that teaches Claude how to do a specific type of work.

 Why does this matter?
 Because the partner list is proper serious.
 Notion, Figma, Canva, Stripe, Atlassian, and Zapier are all building skills.
 Laravel and Vercel launched skill directories.
-The Agent AI Foundation - which includes OpenAI and Block alongside Anthropic - now stewards MCP and will likely take on Skills governance too.
+The Agentic AI Foundation - which includes OpenAI and Block alongside Anthropic - now stewards MCP and will likely take on Skills governance too.

 One-click reusable workflows are the end game here.
 A consulting firm builds a skill for due diligence report formatting.
 A sales team builds one for proposal generation from CRM data.
 A design team builds one that enforces brand guidelines when generating presentation content.
 Each skill works across any Claude surface that supports the standard.